 Gallbladder surgery negligence is when a surgeon does not do their job at an acceptable level, harming you in the process.

-Gallbladder surgery goes wrong if the surgeon is negligent in their duty of care to you.
+Your gallbladder surgery goes wrong if the surgeon is negligent in their duty of care to you.
 You will suffer if they nick a vein, fail to secure an incision, or do not detect a bile duct leakage.

 Many common gallbladder surgery claims for negligence are seen every year, and you can claim compensation when you suffer one.